bestguy/sveltestrap/Readme.md

 **Work in progress, check back soon - PRs are welcome!**

+The philosophy of this library is to provide all Bootstrap 4 components for a Svelte-based app, without needing to use Bootstrap compenent classes or needing to include Bootstrap's JavaScript.

+However, to make using Bootstrap themes easier, this library does _not_ embed Bootstrap styles directly and you will need to include Bootstrap 4 CSS in your page.

 The component names and interface are inspired by the [reactstrap](https://reactstrap.github.io) library for React.

 ----